Slider0007/AI-on-the-edge-device/docs/Configuration/Parameter/MQTT/TLS_ClientKey.md

 ## Description

-Client private key file (absolute path in relation to sd card root folder)<br>
+Client private key file (file name with extention, file placed in /config/certs)<br>

 Client private key file for mutual authentication (absolute path in relation to sd card root folder).
 If configured, `Client Certificate` needs to be configured, too.